ComScore

 • Time Commitment: 45 minutes

-• Why I Love It: special occasion–worthy, vegetarian
+• Why I Love It: special occasion-worthy, vegetarian, make ahead

-OK, fine, you caught us.
+OK, fine, you caught me.
 Crudités aren’t technically salad…unless you rebrand them as a “deconstructed” salad.
-Besides, who could resist the creamy roasted red pepper dip that comes on the side?
+But still, who could resist the creamy roasted red pepper dip that comes on the side?
+(It'll last in the fridge for up to five days, and you can spread it on sandwiches, serve it with seafood or use it as a dip for basically any veggie.)

 6. Roasted Radishes with Butter